ZansatVIII/ZansatVIII-Arduino/README.md

 - **A Servo System** For Directing the fall of the probe by adjusting the parachute

 ### Libraries used:
--Adafruit libraries for the BME and HMC sensors -Tinygps
+- Adafruit libraries for the BME and HMC sensors
+- Tinygps
--Other basic Arduino libraries (SPI,Wire,SoftwareSerial )
+- Other basic Arduino libraries (SPI,Wire,SoftwareSerial )

 ### [Visit our site](zansatviii.nl) for more about our project